Janet Wolfson de Botton

-Janet de Botton is the eldest daughter of Lord Wolfson and his wife, Ruth (née Sterling), who married in 1949, and a granddaughter of Sir Isaac Wolfson, founder of the Great Universal Stores family; she is the former wife of the broadcasting executive Michael Green.
-Her late husband, Swiss financier Gilbert de Botton, sold Global Asset Management for £234m in 1999.
+Janet de Botton is the eldest daughter of Leonard Wolfson, Baron Wolfson and his wife Ruth (née Sterling), who married in 1949, and a granddaughter of Isaac Wolfson, founder of the Great Universal Stores family; she was previously married to the broadcasting executive Michael Green.
+Her late husband, Swiss financier Gilbert de Botton, sold Global Asset Management for £234 million in 1999.

-In June 2010, the Wolfson Foundation announced the appointment of de Botton as the new Chairman following a unanimous decision by the Trustees.
-De Botton has been a Trustee of Tate and Chairman of the Council of Tate Modern.
+In June 2010, the Wolfson Foundation announced the appointment of de Botton as the new Chairman following a unanimous decision by the trustees.
+De Botton has been a trustee of Tate and Chairman of the Council of Tate Modern.

 In 2007, she appeared at number 22 (down from number 18, in 2006) in the Sunday Times Rich List, with an estimated personal fortune of £285 million.
 She is a prominent collector of modern art.
 In 1996, she presented 60 works of art to the Tate, including examples by Carl Andre, Richard Artschwager, Gilbert & George, Richard Long, Cindy Sherman, Roni Horn, Gary Hume, Nancy Spero, Andy Warhol and Bill Woodrow.